cornell-ece2400/ece2400-docs/docs/ece2400-T01-intro-c.md

 executed at the end of each iteration (before we evaluate the conditional expression for the next iteration).

-C provides several assignment operators that are just syntatic sugar for common programming patterns.
+C provides several assignment operators that are just syntactic sugar for common programming patterns.

 | Sugar    | Equivalent Syntax |